nouhoum/ansible-ec2-play/EC2.md

 | `-x`         | Debug mode                                                      |

 ## ec2Stop
-Stops the EC2 instance with the specified instanceId.
+Stops the EC2 instance with the specified `instanceId`.

 **Usage**